abhishekjawali/aws-fis-demo/README.md

 - After the FIS experiement is completed, you can restart the instances.

 ### Inject CPU stress via SSM
-- Start the FIS experiment `BurnCPUViaSSM` from the console.
+- Start the FIS experiment `StressCPUThroughSSM` from the console.
 - This will induce stress into the EC2 instance named `FisExampleStack/instance-0`
 - Connect to the targeted instance via SSM
 - [Optional] Install `htop` utility to view the CPU usage details.
 This is similar to `top`, however gives a graphic view of CPU and Memory utilization.